 I sneak out to the parking lot and find his brand new Mazda then snap a picture of it with the For Sale sign stuck to the front window.
 A few taps on my phone later, and the car is listed on Letgo.

 I wish I could be there to see his face when he gets the first call.
 I grin as another idea hits me.
-Maybe I can’t do that, but I can at least hear his reaction.
+Maybe I can hear his reaction, after all.
 I dial the number on the sign (how I got that was an earlier work of genius that involved making a pass at the 50-year-old secretary and a convoluted story), and tap my fingers excitedly as I wait for it to ring.